-Information and links to Technology Registrations Canada (TRC) website and links to the National Technology Benchmarks are available on our website in the Frequently Asked Questions (FAQs).
+Information and links to the Technology Registration Canada (TRC) website and links to the National Technology Benchmarks are available on our website in the Frequently Asked Questions (FAQs) and in the Requirements for Membership/Application Process.

-A table of Acceptable Alternatives is available in the Become a Member section of the website and includes information on acceptable alternatives for academics, work experience, Professional Practice Exam, original transcripts and job description.
+A table of Acceptable Alternatives is available in the Application Guidelines sub-section under Membership and includes information on acceptable alternatives for academics, work experience, Professional Practice Exam, original transcripts and job description.